 I got out a soft washcloth and some scissors.

 I folded it in half and cut a strip off that looked about the right length.

 Then rolled it like a jelly roll.
-Put on your sports bra and tuck in the rolled washcloth.
+Put on your sports bra and tuck in the rolled washcloth between your breasts.
 If the fit if comfortable, then stitch the roll closed along the seam.
 (I usually hand sew).

 That’s it!
 These are easily machine washable and absorb sweat too.
 Plus, you’ve upcycled an old washcloth for an extra win.
 You cannot see the washcloth if you sized it right when you rolled it up.

 Cover photo credit: Activewear psd created by rawpixel.com – www.freepik.com